-Table 2.1-0 Gross Value Added by Sector ------------- ------------- ---------- -------- sale at a price that is based on the costs of production, and certain other entities that are treated as businesses in the NIPAs.
+Table 2.1-Gross Value Added by Sector

+Business: The business sector comprises all corporate and noncorporate businesses that are organized for profit, other entities that produce goods and services for sale at a price that is based on the costs of production, and certain other entities that are treated as businesses in the NIPAs.
 These other entities include mutual financial institutions, noninsured pension funds, cooperatives, nonprofit organizations (that is, entities classified as nonprofit by the Internal Revenue Service in determining income tax liability) that primarily serve business, federal reserve banks, federally sponsored credit agencies, and government enterprises.
-The gross value added of the business sector is measured as GDP less the gross value added of households and institutions and of general government.38
+The gross value added of the business sector is measured as GDP less the gross value added of households and institutions and of general government.40